 Thanks to all our generous supporters for their donations!
 We raised enough for the construction of the centre and broke ground on July 2018.
 Since then, we have made significant progress.
-The sanitation buildings are complete and the classroom will be receiving its roof shortly.
-The next phase will be construction of the main centre and security cottage.
-The netting is finished for our first permaculture garden and we have started planting seedlings.
-We are excited to hold our first classes in 2019.
+The sanitation buildings are complete and the outdoor classroom is also finished, with the first permaculture classes held in the fall of 2019.
+The construction of the main centre is underway and security cottage will be starting soon.
+The netting is finished for our permaculture gardens and we have been harvesting vegetables for our partner lodge, Thulani.

 Ten years ago, A Spring of Hope (ASoH) was created to help provide clean water to schools in rural South Africa.
 ASoH is currently working with 42 schools in the greater Acornhoek area of rural South Africa, and has expanded its activities to include assistance in sustainable agriculture, water management, sanitation, and job development.